Here at Tub to Table, we are all about gardening in the Great Indoors. We’ll show you how to build your own indoor garden in 6 broad steps…

 If you’re going to build an indoor garden, you definitely need to think about water.
 The easier you make it to water your garden, the more chance you will succeed.
 We took two crucial steps to make watering our indoor garden more user friendly.

-- We actually added an indoor-grade irrigation system.
+So, we actually added an indoor-grade irrigation system.
+And it is the coolest.
 Initially, we pulled water off of the toilet (the clean side), and hooked it up to a basic, outdoor micro-drip irrigation system.
 Later, when we redid the whole Tub Garden room, we re-routed the water with indoor grade plumbing from underneath the bathroom sink.
 If you’d like to read more about how to set up an irrigation system, pulled off of indoor plumbing, click here.
 This step is a little intimidating, but it is also totally optional.
 With this step, you can go out of town for a week, or two, without worrying about your plant friends all being dead when you get back.

 Step # 5.
 Create a Seedling Station.

 This step is a very important one, not to be overlooked.
-It is crucial to start every plant in your indoor garden from seed, to prevent the introduction of disease and bugs.
+It is crucial to start every plant in your indoor garden from seed.
+This prevents the introduction of disease and bugs that may be hidden on a live plant, whether from outside or from a garden store.
 Once a pest infestation takes hold indoors, there are no natural predators to keep them in check.
-So, the best thing you can do, to save yourself time and heartache, is to start all of your plants as seeds.
+So, the best thing you can do, to save yourself time and heartache, is to start all of your plants from seed.
 And then, no matter how tempting, never bring any “outside” plants in to your garden.
 Ever.

 I had to learn this the hard way.
 Several times.
 Before it really sunk in.